NightfireResearch/nightfire-re/PS2.md

 this logic only seems to do something different in the hypothetical case of, say:
 0xaa20 -> 0x20 -> 0x1f -> 0x1f

-0x2980 seems to be a special case for this function?
+0x2980 seems to be a special case for this function - PS2_File?

 ## Base.elf